NimaSarajpoor/RandomForestExplorer/README.md

 # RandomForestExplorer
-Using eXplainable AI (XAI) to digest decisions made by random forest
+Using eXplainable AI (XAI) to digest decisions made by random forest using CHIRPS.